-But the truth is that I do fear them.
-I’m afraid I can’t live up to his expectations.
-I’m afraid he’ll make me crazy and I’ll get impatient with him.
-I’m afraid because I cannot understand what’s going on this tiny human’s mind.
+But the truth is that I did fear them.
+I was afraid I couldn’t live up to his expectations.
+I was afraid he’d make me crazy and I’d get impatient with him.
+I was afraid because I couldn’t understand what’s going on in this tiny human’s mind.

 Newsflash: those expectations are created by me, not him.

 Looking back, I have the same insecurities and fears that I have now, but I’m better equipped and a bit more secure in my abilities.
 I know I can’t possibly be the only parent out there who gets anxious about being home all day with their children.
 I’m almost positive I’m not the only one who panics when I have to take the day off work to be with my child.

 But this is parenting and it’s almost like an unwritten rule that you must think you’re the only one dealing with what you’re dealing with.
 But you aren’t.
 You never were and you never will be.